Cycle Complete! But Why Is There Still Water Left in My Washing Machine?

 5. Try lighter or smaller loads.

 If your washing machine has a tall agitator column, large or heavy loads of laundry may cause an inefficient spin cycle.
-Bulky items like blankets can become stuck on one side of the washer, which means the spin cycle can’t remove as much water from the fabric as it should.
+Bulky items like blankets can become stuck on one side of the washer, which means you won’t get enough spin speed to remove as much water from the fabric as it should.
 Often, this leaves you with standing water in the washing machine and dripping wet laundry.
 This can happen in impeller or agitator washing machines and both top-loading and front-loading washers.

 You likely already sort your laundry loads by color, but you can also sort your laundry by weight or bulk to reduce the chances of uneven weight distribution.
 If you need to wash a heavy comforter or similar item, stay close to your washing machine and pause the cycle every few minutes to redistribute the item’s weight and give your washer a fighting chance at an efficient spin cycle.